warnikchow/coaudiotext/README.md

     validate_speech_self_text_self(total_speech,total_rec_char,total_label,64,64,32,128,class_weights,0.1,16,'model_icassp/total_multi_bilstm_att_char')
 ```

-**The idea is very simple and actually is widely used within many algorithms nowadays, yielding a sufficient performance.
-Also, replacing the CNN - for the spectroram that was held in the original reference - with BiLSTM, seems to be successful for AT LEAST IN OUR DATASET.
-The reason is assumed to be the syntax-semantic propery of the task, rather than only of semantics such as sentiment analysis.**
+**The idea is straightforward and is widely used within many algorithms nowadays, yielding an adequate performance.
+Also, replacing the CNN - that was held for the spectrogram in the original reference - with BiLSTM, seems to be successful for AT LEAST IN OUR DATASET.
+The reason is assumed to be the property regarding syntax-semantics of the task, rather than only of semantics such as in sentiment analysis.**

 ## 5. Multi-hop attention

-**In this section, multi-hop attention that was [previously proposed for emotion recognition](https://arxiv.org/abs/1904.10788), is implemented in Keras and is applied to our task; speech intention disambiguation.
+**In this section, multi-hop attention that was [previously proposed for emotion recognition](https://arxiv.org/abs/1904.10788), is implemented in Keras and is applied to our task, speech intention disambiguation.
 The first module incorporates only one hopping, from audio representation output to the text features' hidden layers.
-The picture below may help you understand how hopping occurs, in very intuitive way.
+The picture below may help you understand how hopping occurs, in a very intuitive way.
 Slightly different from the original paper, we've named MHA-1 as MHA-A, and MHA-2 as MHA-AT, to reflect the features that are utilized.**

 <p align="center">
     <image src="https://github.com/warnikchow/coaudiotext/blob/master/images/mha.PNG" width="700"></br>